Adaptive Negative Evidential Deep Learning for Open-set Semi-supervised Learning: Experiments

 \subsection{Datasets}

-We evaluate our method on four public datasets.
-Given a dataset, we first split its class set into inlier and outlier class set.
-Next, we randomly select inliers to form labeled, unlabeled, validation and test dataset as in SSL.
-Then all outliers will be randomly arranged into unlabeled dataset and test dataset.
-With four datasets, we set several experimental settings with different numbers of labeled samples and different amounts of inliers/outliers classes.
+We evaluate our method on four datasets, including CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, ImageNet-30 \cite{hendrycks2016baseline} and Mini-ImageNet \cite{vinyals2016matching}.
+Appendix C.1 provides details about the dataset.
+We follow OpenMatch \shortcite{saito2021openmatch} to tailor the dataset for Open-set SSL.
+Given a dataset, we first split its class set into inlier and outlier class sets.
+Next, we randomly select inliers to form labeled, unlabeled, validation, and test dataset.
+Then all outliers will be randomly sampled into unlabeled and test datasets.
+For the four datasets, we set several experimental settings with different numbers of labeled samples and different amounts of inliers/outliers classes.

-\textbf{CIFAR-10} \cite{krizhevsky2009learning} has 10 categories and each category has 6,000 images of size $32 \times 32$.
-1,000 images of each category are used for test.
-We choose 6/4 classes as inlier/outlier classes.
-The amount of labeled images of each inlier class varies in $\{50,100,400\}$.
-And the number of validation images of each inlier class is 50.

-\textbf{CIFAR-100} \cite{krizhevsky2009learning} is composed of 60,000 images of size $32 \times 32$ from 100 classes.
-100 images of each class are used for test.
-We choose 55/80 classes as inlier classes, resulting in 45/20 outliers classes.
-The amount of labeled images of each inlier class varies in $\{50,100\}$.
-And the number of validation images of each inlier class is 50.

-\textbf{ImageNet-30} \cite{hendrycks2016baseline} is a subset of ImageNet \cite{deng2009imagenet}.
-It has 30 classes and each class contains 1,300 images of size $224 \times 224$.
-100 images of each class are used for test.
-We choose 20 classes as inlier classes.
-The amounts of labeled and validation images of each inlier class are both 130.

-\textbf{Mini-ImageNet} \cite{vinyals2016matching} is also a subset of ImageNet.
-It has 100 classes and each class contains 600 images of size $84 \times 84$.
-100 images of each class are used for test.
-The number of inlier classes varies in $\{50,60,80\}$.
-The amounts of labeled and validation images of each inlier class are both 50.